annacasavant/118_Bus_System/How-To.md

 timestamps = range(DateTime("2023-01-01T00:00:00"); step = resolution, length = 8784);
 gendata = CSV.read("Scripts-and-Data/Generators.csv", DataFrame)
 ```

-The following time series are hourly for the year 2023, meaning there are 8784 data points, or one
-time stamp for each hour, the resolution, of the year.
-The following steps are how to add these time
-series data to renewable generators.
+The following time series are hourly resolution for the year 2023.
+The following steps show how to read in and add time series data to renewable and hydro generators, and powerloads.

 ### Reading in Solar Time Series